 There are minimum fixed costs that everyone needs to factor in during the planning phase, mostly relating to transportation.
 This part of your budget is very inflexible.
 Long gone are the days when it was feasible to hop freight trains across land and stow away on freight ships over oceans.
 There are some creative ways of getting around, but they aren’t very realistic for most of us who are trying to keep our enjoyment levels on the high side.

 If you think you may want to buy one-way tickets as you go, then it will be a little more difficult to get an accurate estimate of flight costs.
 As we all know, flight costs can and do change dramatically depending on a wide variety of factors.
-If you are pondering this method of flying, then you are probably doing so because you don’t want to be tied down to a set itinerary, so checking one-way flights is going to be tough since you may not know where you’re going.
+If you are pondering this method of flying, then you are probably doing so because you don’t want to be tied down to a set itinerary, so checking one-way flights is going to be tough since you may not know where you’re going or when.
 Guessing your route and checking flight prices on a site like Kayak is still a good idea, though, as it can at least give you a ballpark number.